szeller/whatsontv/docs/development/streaming-services-and-cli-tests-plan.md

 - The CLI functionality is tested indirectly through unit tests of individual components
 - No end-to-end tests that verify the CLI works correctly with different arguments
 - No tests that verify the output format and content

+### Issue #52: Standardize test fixtures and mock data

+**Current Status:**
+- We have well-structured domain fixtures in `src/tests/fixtures/domain/domainFixtures.ts` that aren't being used
+- Many tests use one-off mock data defined inline, leading to inconsistencies
+- TVMaze API fixtures are used consistently, but domain model fixtures are not
+- No clear separation between API fixtures and domain model fixtures in tests
+- Redundant mock data creation across multiple test files
+- Duplicate type definitions in test files instead of reusing existing types from the main codebase

 ## Implementation Plan